KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 **Why is this useful?**

-This allows us to write code that applies to a super type, and that code will work with any subtype!
+This lets us write code that applies to a super type, and that code will work with any subtype!

 For example, we could write a function that took an `Animal` parameter: